Taiwan boasts an incredible but very underrated cuisine. Here’s my Taiwan food guide to everything you can’t miss from street food to dining.

 The Tonghua night market offers an authentic experience and local flavors right in Taipei’s ultra-modern downtown.
 It’s perfect as a budget-friendly alternative to central Taipei’s pricier restaurants.
 And it’s delicious for a quick meal between sightseeing.

-Although it’s tiny on the map, Tonghua offers an endless variety of fruits and veggies, stinky tofu, arcades, and fast fashion versions of Comme des Garcons.
+Although it’s tiny on the map, Tonghua offers an endless variety of fruits and veggies, arcades, and fast fashion versions of Comme des Garcons.

 It feels lively and loud.
 Though Tonghua is less touristy than some of the city’s more popular night markets.

 There are stalls for specialties like stinky tofu (fermented in a brine mix) and bubble tea.
-They’re squeezed between shops with household items that make great practical souvenirs.
-I buy a wooden set of chopsticks, pins topped with cartoon mushroom heads, and metal candy tins with anime characters.
+They’re squeezed between shops with household items and quirky souvenirs.

 The “bubbles” are tapioca balls that float to the bottom of the milky tea-based drink.
 And the varieties are endless.
 You can have your bubble tea with a variety of syrups, in black, green tea or white tea.
 Or even blended with ice cream and blitzed into a smoothie.